flamedfury/flamedfury.com/src/posts/2024/2024-01-10-an-easy-web.md

 > SSGs and their ilk are simple for developers but not simple for the vast majority of people.
 We need tools that are simple to use, simple to manage, and simple maintain.

-Kev swiftly points out that while these tools may be straightforward for developers, they present formidable challenges for others interested in the concept.
+Kev points out that while these tools may be straightforward for developers and other technical people, they may not be the most accessible and present challenges for those interested in breaking free of the platforms and silos.

 As I caught up on [additional responses](https://jeremy.hu/lets-make-the-indieweb-easier/) [throughout the day](https://brandonwrites.xyz/re-lets-make-the-indieweb-easier-and-blogging/) [from various sources](https://colinwalker.blog/blog/?date=2024-01-08#p2), the discussion seemed primarily fixated on blogging.

 This got me thinking: "[What about individuals seeking to create a website that doesn't align with traditional blogging?](/posts/build-personal-websites/)" Consider those who want to showcase collections, whether it's Hardrock Cafe pint glasses, Matchbox cars, or any other passion.
 Platforms like WordPress, Ghost, or Bear Blog may not be the best solution.

 My side project ideas aside, there's a lot to be said for websites that don't need to be or want to be blogs:

 **Showcasing Collections**: Are you passionate about collecting items like Hardrock Cafe pint glasses, Matchbox cars, stamps, coins, vintage toys, or any niche hobby?
 A website offers a fantastic platform to proudly display and share your collection.
 It allows for organised galleries, descriptions, and detailed insights about each item.